tudurom/bsc-thesis/main.typ

 == Defending with only one compiler available

-In theory, there doesn't seem to be any method to check whether a suspected compiler has been the subject of a 'trusting trust' attack in the absence of a second, trusted compiler.
+In theory, there is no method to check whether a suspected compiler has been the subject of a 'trusting trust' attack in the absence of a second, trusted compiler.
 In the most pessimistic situation,